Polyphony, unison and microtuning

-As you would expect, you can use FabFilter Twin in either Mono or Poly mode.
+As you would expect, you can use FabFilter Twin in both Mono or Poly mode.
 In

 Poly mode, the Voices setting determines the number of voices that can be played